-We’ll give you the short answer first: the average life expectancy of a 40 gallon water heater is about 8 to 12 years.
+We’ll give you the short answer first: the average life expectancy of a 40-gallon water heater is about 8 to 12 years.
 Once your water heater is 10 years old, it’s typically time to start looking for a replacement.
-However, there are some factors that may cause a water heater to have a shorter than average life expectancy.
+However, some factors may cause a water heater to have a shorter-than-average life expectancy.
 You should be aware of these and whether or not they affect you.

 Knowing what to expect from your water heater will allow you to stay ahead of water heater failure, avoiding costly breakdowns, flooding damage, and stressful mornings.
 When it comes to water heaters, an ounce of prevention is worth a ton of cure from our water heater service in Portland.
 Here’s what to look out for in your water heater’s performance:

 3 Conditions That Reduce the Lifespan of Your Water Heater

 Does your home have any of these common problems reducing the lifespan of your water heater?
 If so, it might be time for repair or replacement.

 - Hard Water –When water percolates through calcium deposits on its way to your faucet, it causes scale build-up on all surfaces touching or containing water.
 This includes pots, pans, pipes – and the storage tank of your water heater.
 Water hardness can wear down rubber linings and reduce pipe diameter, causing leaks and blockages.
 If limescale deposits have started building in your storage tank, you’ll start to hear loud noises during operation as the sediment bangs around.